 No; students need to successfully complete one course prior to registering for the next.
 Also, students cannot overlap courses due to an overlap of start and end dates for the same reason.

-Basically, the Accelerated Program is for those professionals who have been teaching SECD directly to students for 5+ years in an intentional and consistent approach.
-This fast paced program is designed for those with 5+ years of actual SECD teaching experience and can document it.
+First, the Accelerated Program is NOT a fast track to completion.
+The Accelerated Program is a fast paced and more advanced program for those professionals who have been teaching SECD directly to students in an intentional and consistent approach for 5+ years.
+Applicants to this program must be able to document each of their 5+ years of actual SECD teaching experience.
 Click here for more information: Accelerated Track Program

 Can I pay using a purchase order from my school district?